scipy/scipy/doc/source/tutorial/basic.rst

 part will discuss the operation of :obj:`sp.mgrid` , :obj:`sp.ogrid` ,
 :obj:`sp.r_` , and :obj:`sp.c_` for quickly constructing arrays.

-One familiar with Matlab may complain that it is difficult to construct arrays from the interactive session with Python.
+One familiar with MATLAB (R) may complain that it is difficult to construct arrays from the interactive session with Python.
 Suppose, for example that one wants to construct an array that begins with 3 followed by 5 zeros and then contains 10 numbers spanning the range -1